Placebo button: Walk buttons

 Many walk buttons at pedestrian crossings were once functional in New York City, but now serve as placebo buttons.

 In the United Kingdom and Hong Kong, pedestrian push-buttons on crossings using the Split Cycle Offset Optimisation Technique may or may not have any real effect on crossing timings, depending on their location and the time of day, and some junctions may be completely automated, with push-buttons which do not have any effect at all.
 In other areas the buttons have an effect only during the night.
-Some do not affect the actual lights timing but requires the button having been pressed to activate pedestrian green lights.
+Many do not affect the actual lights' timing but requires the button having been pressed to activate pedestrian green lights and stopping the vehicle traffic.

 London Underground train door buttons

-London Underground 1992 stock, 1995 stock and 1996 stock include door control buttons.
-The doors are normally driver operated, but a switch in the driving cab can hand control to passengers once the driver activates the buttons, much like mainline railway stock.
-In addition, London Underground D stock used on the District line were built with door open buttons which worked much like those of the 1992, 1995 and 1996 stock.
+London Underground 1992 Stock, 1995 Stock and 1996 Stock include door control buttons.
+The doors are normally driver-operated, but a switch in the driving cab can hand control to passengers once the driver activates the buttons, much like mainline railway stock.
+In addition, London Underground D Stock used on the District line were built with door open buttons which worked much like those of the 1992, 1995 and 1996 stock.
 These buttons were subsequently removed when the stock was refurbished.

+Audio engineering

+In live sound engineering, a control colloquially known as a "DFA fader" is one that an engineer appears to adjust in response to a performer's request for a change in stage monitor level, without altering the audio signal.
+A 2017 engineering brief presented at an Audio Engineering Society convention interviewed live sound engineers about the practice and then tested it with 22 listeners.
+Its authors reported a statistically significant difference in perceived loudness between listeners who were given a verbal suggestion of a change and those who were not, in 12 of the 20 presentations tested.